 26 June, Riding through Saumur

 Our plan for the day was to bike to Fontevraud l’Abbey via Saumur.
-It made for a nice round trip and we noticed that most of the organized tours go through Saumur so we decided to see what it was all about.
-As we first approached the outskirts of the town we came across this building, pictured below.
+It made for a nice round trip and we noticed that most of the organized tours go through Saumur, so we wanted to see what it was all about.
+As we first approached the outskirts of the town, we came across this building, pictured below.
 I was surprised to learn that it is a private school, the domed building is a church.